 Lactarius trivialis, also known as the Slimy Lead Lactarius, is an agaric that has a large fleshy cap that is often spotted or faintly concentrically zoned.
-It has pale gills and stem.
-It exudes white milk and grows solitary or in scattered groups on boggy soil under coniferous trees and birches.
+It has pale gills and stem, exudes white milk, and grows solitary or in scattered groups on boggy soil under coniferous trees and birches.
 The fungus is most commonly found in Scandinavia.

-smooth, greasy, later depressed in the center and at first purplish violet with darker zones, becoming brownish gray or pinkish beige.
+smooth, greasy, later depressed in the centre, initially purplish violet with darker zones, and later changing to brownish grey or pinkish beige.
 The flesh is whitish, thick, and brittle.
 Gills

-may be quite long, pallid with tint of cap colour and later often hollow.
-The mushroom has no ring.
+may be quite long, pallid with a tint of cap colour and later often hollow.
+It has no ring.
+Spore print

-Lactarius argillaceflius grows in eastern North America under oaks with gills that stain and age brownish.
+include Lactarius argillaceifolius, which grows in eastern North America under oaks and has gills that stain and age to a brown colour.

 Many mushrooms are poisonous and some are lethally poisonous.
 It can be very difficult to distinguish between an edible and a poisonous mushroom.
 Because of that, we recommend that you never eat wild mushrooms, and this site does not contain any information about the edibility or toxicity of mushrooms.